Tax Planning in Elk Grove, CA

 • $21,900 for head of household

 When your deductible income is more than the standard deduction, itemizing each eligible deduction may be advantageous.
 However, itemizing requires more time and documentation to verify each deduction.
-A financial planner in Elk Grove, CA can help determine whether using the standard deduction or itemizing is more beneficial.
+A financial planner in Elk Grove, CA can help determine whether claiming the standard or itemized deduction is more advantageous.

 • Review Your Retirement Accounts —